Do You Need Travel Insurance?

 - If something comes up and you have to cancel your trip, travel insurance will often cover this.

-- If your flight is cancelled the travel insurance company can help you to find a new one and sometimes even cover your stay at the airport hotel if necessary.
+- If your flight is canceled the travel insurance company can help you to find a new one and sometimes even cover your stay at the airport hotel if necessary.

 - Many travel insurance policies cover financial default, so you can get your money back if the travel company files bankruptcy and cancels your tour.